-Together with film-making group ReRun Productions, we produced a series of documentaries on the world-views and environmental philosophies of indigenous peoples, as well as films on philosophers such as Jacques Ellul and Arne Naess, who provide a critical analysis of techno-industrial society.
+As film-making group ReRun Productions we produced a series of documentaries on the world-views and environmental philosophies of indigenous peoples, as well as films on philosophers such as Jacques Ellul and Arne Naess, who provide a critical analysis of techno-industrial society.
 These films include, among others: The Earth is Crying (1987), It’s Killing the Clouds (1992), The Betrayal by Technology (1992), and The Call of the Mountain (1997).
 For more, see below.

-Here is an overview of some of interviews I conducted in the context of making these documentaries, amongst others with philosophers Arne Naess (Norway), Jacques Ellul (France), Ton Lemaire (Netherlands), and artist Antony Gormley (United Kingdom).
+Here is an overview of some of interviews that I conducted in the context of making these documentaries, such as with philosophers Arne Naess (Norway), Jacques Ellul (France), Ton Lemaire (Netherlands), and artist Antony Gormley (United Kingdom).

 The Body as Teacher (‘Het lichaam als leraar’)

 On the beginning, the end and the infinity of the body

 “The body is more interesting than a rock because it contains a mind”, says British sculptor Antony Gormley, who has been using his body as the basis for his work for thirty years now.
 He calls the body the place where everything happens; it contains the essence of our existence.
 Birth, death and detachment from the body play an important role in his work.
 Gormley, learns from his body whenever a plaster cast is made of it for a statue.
 “If you accept this state of immobility, your mind becomes incredibly free!”
 “Everybody is the result of another body, and eventually we merge again with the large all-encompassing body of the cosmos.”
 Can this body have any significance after we die?